Home » Breakfast » Blueberry Zucchini Bread With Lemon Glaze

 • Blueberries -Frozen or fresh blueberries work for this quick bread

-Hint: The whole recipe uses about 3 small lemons.
+Hint: The whole recipe uses about 3 small lemons or 2 large.

 Instructions For Making the Bread: